FairyHmm/Language/Resources/Language learning resources - Matteo.md

 Please note that the entries are sorted alphabetically, with no specific preferences to any particular services.

-If there are suggestions about what should be in the list, or advices for how it can be improved, they would be greatly appreciated (contact `matthew965` or `fairyhmm` on Discord).
+If there are suggestions about what should be in the list, or any advice for how it can be improved, they would be greatly appreciated (contact `matthew965` or `fairyhmm` on Discord).

 ### Notes
 - ⚠️: entries with unsure placement